 Suspect that your business is suffering from a water leak?

-The cost of a water leak is ultimately borne by the end consumers of water, businesses and households, through increased water bills.
+The cost of a water leak is ultimately borne by the end consumers of water, which translates to households and businesses receiving more expensive water bills.

 What happens if there is a leak on my business premises?